A special thanks to Alexander D. Mitchell IV of BeerinBaltimore.Blogspot.com

 The Water Taxi

-Baltimore's Inner Harbor is served by a flotilla of passenger boats called the Water Taxi.
-These boats do not just stop when flagged as the name implies, but operate over designated routes between designated stops like a bus (weather permitting--strong winds or thunderstorms will suspend service).
-Passengers pay a flat $10 day pass (children $5).
-Throughout Baltimore Beer Week, Water Taxi service starts at 10 A.M. every day, and ends at 8 P.M. every day except Friday and Saturday when service continues to 11 P.M.
-The Water Taxi can be an ideal way to travel from downtown locations or Federal Hill to Fells Point or Canton, especially for the Chesapeake Real Ale Festival or the Downtown Beer Festival!
+Baltimore’s Inner Harbor is served by a flotilla of passenger boats called the Water Taxi.
+These boats do not just stop when flagged as the name implies, but operate over designated routes between designated stops like a bus (weather permitting–strong winds or thunderstorms will suspend service).
+Passengers pay a flat $14 day pass or $8 per one-way ride (children and seniors $7, veterans and military free).
+Throughout Baltimore Beer Week, Water Taxi operates 11 A.M. until 8 P.M. weekdays, 10 A.M.-11 P.M.
+Friday and Saturday, and 10 A.M. – 8 P.M.
+Sunday.
+The Water Taxi can be an ideal way to travel from downtown locations or Federal Hill to Fells Point or Canton or vice versa!

 General Transportation